Sign up to receive updates from the candidate on the trail!

 According to the IRS's Taxpayer Bill of Rights, "each and every taxpayer has the right to pay no more than the correct amount of tax."
 Taxpayers have to pay ONLY the amount of tax legally due and to have the IRS apply all tax payments properly.

 Every economist at the non-partisan Joint Committee on Taxation, the Treasury Department's Office of Tax Analysis and the Council of Economic Advisors all agree: In a mature economy such as the United States, tax cuts have negligible effect on economic growth.
-Tax changes are always primarily about redistribution.
+Tax changes are always primarily about wealth redistribution.

 Given that fact, members of Congress' first and most important item to consider is whose welfare is most worth improving--Californians or their own constituents?
-And the majority have decided to declare economic welfare on California.
+And the majority have decided to declare economic warfare on California.

 So what do we do?
 The good news is once passed the tax code is law and it typically takes 1 1/2 generations for any revisions.
-And any tax bill has legal loop-holes--especially this one.
+And any tax bill has legal loopholes--especially this one.